isocpp/CppCoreGuidelines/README.md

 The guidelines themselves are found at [CppCoreGuidelines](CppCoreGuidelines.md).
 There is also [a version formatted for browsing] (http://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines) that is manually integrated and thus slightly older than the version in the master branch.

 Many of the guidelines make use of the header only Guideline Support Library.
-One implementation is available at [GSL: Guideline support library](https://github.com/Microsoft/GSL).
+One implementation is available at [GSL: Guideline Support Library](https://github.com/Microsoft/GSL).

 ## Background and scope